 - Brown the ground turkey in the olive oil in a large skillet over medium-high heat until cooked through.
 Drain off any excess fat.

-- Add the brown sugar, steak seasoning, onions, and bell peppers.
+- Add the brown sugar, steak seasoning, onions, bell peppers, and garlic.
 Reduce the heat to medium and cook, stirring occasionally, until the onions and peppers have softened.

 - Add the vinegar, Worcestershire sauce, tomato sauce, and tomato paste.
 Stir to combine.
 Reduce heat and simmer for an additional 5 minutes or until heated through and the sauce thickens a bit.
 Taste and adjust seasoning as needed.